SPATIAL-Lab/assignR/cran-comments.md

 ## Resubmission changes
 * added on.exit() calls to ensure reversion of values of options(scipen) and par(mfrow) set in jointP() and plot.QA(), resectively
 * removed dontrun{} from examples in QA.Rd and plot.QA.Rd and stripped down examples to ensure run time < 5s
-* added doi in place of url for one citation listed in DESCRIPTION
+* added ISBN in place of URL for citation listed in DESCRIPTION
-* found and fixed backwards compatability issue in QA.R (args to set.seed())
+* found and patched backwards compatability issue in QA.R (args to set.seed())